-Expected credit losses on trade receivables and contract assets
+Expected credit losses on other receivables, trade receivables and contract assets

-Refer to Notes 4, 5(c) and 19 to the consolidated financial statements.
+Refer to Notes 4, 5(c), 20 and 21 to the consolidated financial statements

-As at 31 December 2022, the Group had trade receivables and contract assets with gross carrying amount HK\$72,287,000 (2021: HK\$62,005,000) and HK\$36,046,000 (2021: HK\$31,190,000) respectively, and expected credit loss allowance amounting to HK\$20,556,000 (2021: HK\$12,459,000).
+As at 31 December 2023, the Group had other receivables, trade receivables and contract assets with gross carrying amount HK\$74,296,000 (2022: HK\$83,467,000), HK\$70,831,000 (2022: HK\$72,287,000), and HK\$19,759,000 (2022: HK\$36,046,000) respectively, and expected credit loss allowance amounting to HK\$3,863,000 (2022: HK\$1,310,000), HK\$19,803,000 (2022: HK\$19,125,000) and HK\$543,000 (2022: HK\$1,431,000) respectively.

 The Group provides expected credit loss allowance for trade receivables and contract assets based on the lifetime expected credit losses.
 Trade receivables and contract assets are grouped in accordance with credit risk characteristics to determine the expected credit loss.
+The management assesses the expected credit loss for contract assets and trade receivables due from Lixun Group individually, based on the consideration of probability of default, loss given default, exposure and forward-looking adjustments.
+For other receivables, the Group adopted a general 3-stage approach when providing expected credit loss allowance.

 Significant judgement is exercised by the management in making assumptions about risk of default and expected loss rates.
-In making such judgement, management needs to select the inputs to the expected credit losses calculations, based on the past collection history of the Group, existing market conditions as well as forward-looking estimates at the end of each reporting period, in developing its expectation of the ultimate realisation of the trade receivables and contract assets.
+In making such judgement, management needs to select the inputs to the expected credit losses calculations, based on the past collection history of the Group, existing market conditions as well as forward-looking estimates at the end of each reporting period, in developing its expectation of the ultimate realisation of the other receivables, trade receivables and contract assets.